 WatchImplant-Supported Bridge

-This video walks through the procedure.
-After comfortable numbing, small openings are made in the jawbone and the implants are placed.
+The procedure itself is shown in this video.
+Once the area is comfortably numbed, small openings are made in the jawbone and the implants are placed.
 Over several months, the bone naturally fuses to each implant in a process called osseointegration.
-Once integrated, an extension is attached to each implant and impressions are taken to fabricate a custom bridge that's cemented or screwed permanently into place.
+After that, an extension is attached to each implant and impressions are taken to fabricate a custom bridge that's cemented or screwed permanently into place.

-The benefits are significant.
-The implants stop the jawbone loss that always follows tooth loss, the bridge prevents your remaining teeth from drifting into the gap, and the surrounding healthy teeth don't have to be cut down.
+Add it up and the benefits are significant: the implants stop the jawbone loss that always follows tooth loss, the bridge keeps your remaining teeth from drifting into the gap, and the surrounding healthy teeth stay intact rather than being cut down.
 With good home care and routine checkups, an implant-supported bridge can last a lifetime.

-If you have multiple missing teeth and you're weighing your options, schedule a consultation at Brammeier Dental of Naperville.
+Weighing your options for multiple missing teeth?
+Schedule a consultation at Brammeier Dental of Naperville.
 Dr. Brammeier will use 3D imaging to plan the case and walk you through whether implants, a traditional bridge, or another option fits your situation best.

 Want the full story on Missing Multiple Teeth?